Alta Town Race Series

 The Alta Town Race Series courses will be set to challenge the more experienced racers, as well as being easy to understand and ski for the less experienced.
 Our goal on the race crew is to see everyone finish.
 Open to anyone 18 years of age or older who wishes to participate.

 Race days are Friday afternoons from noon–4pm.
 Racing starts in January and runs through April.
 Please see the schedule below for the exact dates.
-We are really looking forward to racing again this season and hope you all can make it!
+We are looking forward to racing again this season and hope you all can make it!

 By entering the Town Race Series you are entitled to: